-Tons for England pair turn Test around
+Tons for England pair turn South Africa Test around

 That left England 328-6, leading South Africa by 44 runs.

-It represented a turnaround after England lost three wickets for 35 runs to reach 121-5, the mini-collapse having included the loss of captain Heather Knight, run out for eight from the first ball after lunch.
+It represented a turnaround after the hosts lost three wickets for 35 runs to reach 121-5, the mini-collapse having included the loss of captain Heather Knight, run out for eight from the first ball after lunch.

 South Africa seamer Anneke Bosch picked up three wickets, taking advantage of the cloudy conditions that meant the floodlights needed to be used for most of the day.